 How to become a photojournalist

 If you believe that a picture is worth a thousand words and you like to get right to the heart of the story, photojournalism could be the career path for you.
-But is it really that simple?
+Is it really that simple?
 Hopefully, this short guide on how to become a photojournalist will answer that question!